mauriccio1/osTicket-prereqs/README.md

 <p>
  <h2>Create Directory C:\PHP</h2>
-Go to "This PC" in File Explorer and Create the directory C:\PHP and extract PHP 7.3.8 into it.
+Go to "This PC" in File Explorer and create the directory C:\PHP and extract PHP 7.3.8 into it.

 </p>